Skip to content

 Is Cadmium in my tap water?

-Cadmium has been detected in water systems across 7,216 ZIP codes.
+Cadmium has been detected in 94 Connecticut ZIP codes, above a limit or health guideline in 45.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Cadmium is safe?